Buried (Breaking Bad): Plot

 Walt returns home late and posts a lottery ticket on the refrigerator door; its numbers correspond to the GPS coordinates of the buried drums.
 Unresponsive to Skyler's questioning, an exhausted Walt collapses.
 When he awakens, Walt offers to surrender himself on the condition that the money be kept for their children.
 Instead, Skyler tells Walt that they should keep quiet, noting that Hank has no evidence.
 Elsewhere, Lydia Rodarte-Quayle confronts Declan, now cooking and supplying meth, at his desert lab.
 She is critical of the poor standards and working conditions, but Declan rejects her suggestion to hire Todd, Walt's former protégé.
 At Lydia's behest, Todd and his uncle Jack arrive and massacre Declan and his men before taking over the operation.

-Hank will not approach the DEA until he has reliable evidence to apprehend Walt, as he believes his career will end if he reveals his unsubstantiated suspicion that Heisenberg is actually his brother-in-law.
+Hank will not approach the Drug Enforcement Administration until he has reliable evidence to apprehend Walt, as he knows his career will be over once it emerges that Heisenberg is actually his brother-in-law and wants to at least have the satisfaction of being the one to take him down.
 Marie insists on putting the DEA on the case, concerned over how they may respond if they learn that Hank hid his discovery.
-Hank returns to work, where Agent Steve Gomez reveals that Jesse is detained and under questioning.
-Hank, realizing Jesse's connection to Walt, keeps his discovery secret and asks for time alone with Jesse.
+Hank agrees and returns to work, but before he can reveal his findings to his superiors, Agent Steve Gomez reveals that Jesse is detained and under questioning.
+Hank, realizing Jesse's connection to Walt and seeing an opportunity to get some hard evidence, decides to keep quiet for a while and asks for time alone with Jesse.